apiaryio/api-blueprint-ast/README.md

 + `resolvedAsset` (string)

-    `asset` property `string` as resolved by parser harness or subsequent tooling.
+    `asset` property `string` as resolved by parser subsequent tooling.
 Usually created from a [Data Structure][] description or fetching the Asset from an URL.

 ### Parameter